 Some patients will only have Medicare Part A, which is only for institutional claims.

-This means they have Medicaid as secondary coverage.
-In this case, Medicare will cross over to Medicaid, and you cannot collect the coinsurance from the patient.
+This means they have Medicaid as secondary coverage and are below a specific financial threshold.
+In this case, Medicare may still cross over to Medicaid, but cannot collect the co-insurance from the patient.

 The Medicare eligibility response will always tell you if Medicare believes they should be the secondary payer and who the primary payer should be.